justinsoltesz/cssacpublicservices/parks-trees.md

 # Parks Improvements
 In 2019, the Public Services Committee visited every park on the South Side and made a list of maintenance needs as well as recommended improvements.
 Since then, the Columbus Recreation and Parks Department (CRPD) has worked to address the issues and make improvements.

-The Public Services Committee plans to visit every park on the South Side again this spring to identify maintenance needs and make suggestions for improvements.
-More information to come.

 ## Upcoming Improvements
 *Updates as of 2/16/2025*